 We’ll look at more Kobe RCs on this list, but this one belongs in the conversation just because it was the one that was probably in your collection.
 Due it being the most prevalent rookie card from the Black Mamba, it makes it quite an affordable base rookie card as well.

 I don’t necessarily want to focus too much on parallel cards for this list, but this one is just too perfect.
 The purple disco variant of Prizm’s Fast Break just looks incredible with the Lakers’ purple and gold.
 This Kobe Bryant card features a more seasoned Laker great with the ball in hand looking to attack.

 Panini Prizm launched on December 4, 2019 — just a bit less than two months before Kobe passed away.
 It’s one of the last cards to grace us with his picture while he was still with us.

 Kobe had the heart of a champion.
 Oh, he was a champion too.
 Five times over.
 Not too shabby.

-This NBA Hoops Premium Career Tribute card is an absolute beaut — a stylized homage to one of the most successful players to ever lace ’em up.
-The autographed version isn’t easy to come by though.
+For those interested in more modern collecting, this NBA Hoops Premium Career Tribute card is an absolute beaut — a stylized homage to one of the most successful players to ever lace ’em up.
+The autographed card version isn’t easy to come by though.
 The one with the Mamba’s ink is limited to 20.

 ’19-20 Panini Crown Royal Kaboom